sharetribe/flex-docs/src/docs/tutorial-transaction-process/customize-pricing/index.md

       {{/each}}
 ```

-The email templates that list the full line items in the default
+The email templates that list the full line items in the default booking
-transaction process are
+process are

 - `new-booking-request` (to provider)
 - `booking-request-accepted` (to customer)